shimataro/jquery.outerclick/README.md

 # Caution

-Call "event.stopPropagation()" in the event handler since "outerclick" event should not be bubbled.
+return false in the event handler since "outerclick" event should not be bubbled.

 # Sample